aerogear-attic/aerogear-android/README.md

 # aerogear-android

-## Deprecation
+## Deprecated

-This project was split in some modules.
+This project was split in separate modules.
 Take a look at the new modules.
-If you need access our old versions.
-See our [release](https://github.com/aerogear/aerogear-android/releases) tags
+If you need access our old versions, see our [release](https://github.com/aerogear/aerogear-android/releases) tags

 | Library  | Repository                                            |
 |:---------|:------------------------------------------------------|